ucsb-cs24/w23/_lab/lab03.md

 * [100 points] `intlist.cpp` is saved, it has your name(s) in a comment at the top, it compiles and executes properly, and has been submitted with a score of 100/100 to the Gradescope system.

-## Fill out the partner assignment form for lab04

-Please fill out [this partner assignment form](https://forms.gle/YUs1EnBXvRp2onvt9) before you begin working on lab03.

-* If you already have a partner, then please fill out this form now.
-* If you don't have a partner, and you want to be assigned one, then please fill out this form now.
-The TAs will assign you a partner based on some info about yourself.
-* If you don't have a partner, and you want to search for one, then please use the dedicated Piazza thread called [Search for Teammates](https://piazza.com/class/l142oiw36ef1gh?cid=5) (this will help us avoid clutter on Piazza).
-After you find a partner, fill out this form.
-* If you wish to work alone, please still fill out this form to indicate your decision.